sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 # Customer Health

-A Customer Health Score is used to give us a view into the wellbeing of our customer base.
+A Customer Health Score is used to give us a view into the well-being of our customer base.

 Vitally is the tool we use to calculate this score.
 Vitally will update this score once an hour, but the underlying traits still need to be maintained.
 The customer health score is calculated using the following standard categories: